-When the time is right to pursue a family fly-fishing adventure, know you’ll soon wake up in some of the country’s most pristine places.
+Are you ready for a family fly-fishing adventure?
+If so, know you’ll soon wake up in some of the country’s most pristine places.
 You may catch and release the fish, but will savor the memories for a lifetime.

 Here are five destinations to consider: